 25 Tips for Data Visualization Design

-- Remove anything that doesn’t support the story.
+2) Remove anything that doesn’t support the story.
 No, that doesn’t mean you kill half your data points.
 But be mindful of things like chart junk, extra copy, unnecessary illustrations, drop shadows, ornamentations, etc. The great thing about data visualization is that design can help do the heavy lifting to enhance and communicate the story.
 Let it do its job.
-(Oh, and don’t use 3D charts—they can skew perception of the visualization.)
+(But don’t use 3D charts.
+As previously mentioned, they can skew perception of the visualization.)

-- Design for comprehension.
+3) Design for comprehension.
 Once you have your visualization created, take a step back and consider what simple elements might be added, tweaked, or removed to make the data easier for the reader to understand.
-You might add a trend line to a line chart.
-You might realize you have too many slices in your pie chart (use 6 max).
+You might add a trend line to a line chart, or you might realize you have too many slices in your pie chart (use 6 max).
 These subtle tweaks make a huge difference.

 Data visualization makes comparison a lot easier, letting you actually “see” how two different data sets stack up to each other.
 But just putting two charts side by side doesn’t necessarily accomplish that.
 In fact, it can make it more confusing.
 (Ever tried to compare 32 different pie charts?
 Yeah, didn’t think so.)